 - The meta description tag is what shows up on the search result page.
-It’s the short description of what your article is about, like a small preview.
+It’s a short description of what your article is about, like a small preview.
 Personally, I stay under 160 characters.

 - I would highly recommend the “All In One SEO Pack” (AIO) plugin for your website.
 It’s a very useful tool and is favoured by Google.
 It will pull up a meta description from the start of your article if you forget to insert your own description.

 Here’s a screenshot below an article in the back office of my website.
 With the AIO plugin, you can choose what the meta description says by typing it in the description box.
 As you type, you’ll see it appear in the preview snippet.

 I personally try to use my keyword in my meta description as well.

 - Your title needs to be relevant to your article.
 In other words, it should describe what the article is about.
 It should also contain your keyword, preferably at or near the beginning of your title.

 - As you can see in the picture above, my keyword is “what’s an email list”.
 It’s at the beginning of my title, and the AIO has entered it for me.

 - Header tags are the larger size fonts you use for the title, subtitles, etc. They bring more emphasis to sections of your article, which is a great way for people to skim through your article.

 - The H1 tag should be reserved for the title, and it’s the biggest size font in your article.
 Then use H2 tags for your subheadings, H3 for lesser headings, etc.